-In order to provide this kind of independent (and hopefully unbiased) content, I generate income from this site in two ways:
+In order to provide this kind of independent (and hopefully unbiased) content, I generate income from this site in a few ways.

 The first is with the advertisements you see in the sidebar, or sprinkled throughout the page.
 These spaces are contracted through the BoardingArea network, and I have no influence or control in what advertisers are selected, or what ads are shown.

-The second source of income is from earning a commission when readers apply and are approved for selected credit cards using my links.
+The second source of income is from earning a commission through affiliate networks when readers purchase certain products that I’ve linked to from OMAAT.
+This includes when readers apply and are approved for selected credit cards using my links.
 I try and list all the cards that I think savvy travelers should consider, regardless of whether or not they pay me a commission.